-If an impact or motion is detected by the camera, it will wake up and start recording.
-This type of parking mode is the most energy efficient, but because it takes time for the camera to wake up and start recording, whoever triggered the impact (ie. hit your parked car) might already be gone.
+When the camera detects an impact or motion, it will wake up and start recording.
+This type of parking mode is one of the most energy-efficient, but because it takes time for the camera to wake up and start recording, the perpetrator might already have left the scene.

-- Parked in a quiet area with little action
+- You tend to park in a quiet area with little to no action

-In time-lapse mode, the camera shoots a still picture every second or so, allowing you to watch a time-lapse of what was going on around your car while you were gone.
-Some cameras will switch to normal recording if motion or impact was detected.
+When using the time-lapse parking mode, the camera shoots a still picture every second or so – allowing you to watch a time-lapse of what was going on around your car while you are gone.
+Some cameras will switch to normal if motion or impact is detected.

-- Parked in a busy area with lots of vehicle and foot traffic (ie. mall parking lot)
+- You are parked in a busy area with lots of vehicle and foot traffic

-- Want to have a quick overview of everything that happens around your parked car
+- You prefer to have a quick overview of everything that happens around your parked car

 Radar Motion Detection

-The Thinkware RADAR module is an optional radar motion detection - it enables ultra-high frequency radar motion detection with buffered recording.
-Instead of being in an always-on passive recording state, this parking mode option reduces power consumption by ⅓, providing 3x longer recording time as opposed to motion detection by regular motion sensors.
+The radar motion detection is a Thinkware exclusive.
+The Thinkware RADAR module is an optional radar motion detection – it enables ultra-high-frequency radar motion detection with buffered recording.
+Instead of being in an “always-on” passive recording state, this parking mode option reduces power consumption, providing 3X longer recording time than motion detection by regular motion sensors.

-- Are parking your vehicle for an extended period of time
+- you are planning on parking your vehicle for an extended period

 Learn more about Parking Mode

-Buffered parking simply means the ability of the dash cam record without writing to the memory card.
+Buffered parking is the ability for a dash cam to record without writing to the memory card.

-If a dash cam offers buffered recording, it means the camera is recording continuously, but instead of saving the footage to the microSD card, it is only saved to the dash cam’s internal memory as a cache.
-For instance, in the event that an impact is detected, a few seconds of footage before the impact will be taken from the cache and saved onto the microSD card along with the recording of the impact so that together they make a complete event file to give you a comprehensive coverage of the entire incident.
+If a dash cam offers a buffered recording option it means that the camera continues to record, but instead of saving to the memory card, it saves to the internal memory of the dash cam.
+In the event that motion or impact is detected, a few seconds of footage before the impact will be taken from the cache and saved on the microSD card.

 How long can you record in parking mode?